wuhongyi/PKUCAENDAQ/README.md

 English | [简体中文](https://github.com/wuhongyi/PKUCAENDAQ/blob/main/README_zh.md)

-This program supports the CAEN digital 2.0 data acquisition modules (x27xx), currently including 2745/2740/2730.
+This program supports the CAEN digital 2.0 data acquisition modules (x27xx), currently including 2745/2740/2730/2751.
 It supports the mixed use of firmware for different modules such as PHA/PSD/ZLE/DAW/SCOPE/OPEN.
 The implementation of universal external logic requires the V2495/DT5495 modules.

-**The current version is undergoing rapid iteration and GUI Qt will remain valid until Jan.
-28, 2026.
+**The current version is undergoing rapid iteration and GUI Qt will remain valid until April 08, 2026.
 It is recommended that everyone download the latest version in a timely manner.
 If you need the GUI source code, please contact Hongyi Wu(wuhongyi@qq.com / wuhongyi@pku.edu.cn).**

 ## Version

-- **GUI Qt: version 2025.06.28**
+- **GUI Qt: version 2025.09.08**
-- **DecodeAndSortAll: version 2025.06.17**
+- **DecodeAndSortAll: version 2025.09.08**
 - **EventBuilder: version 2025.06.02**
 - **DataAnalysis: version 2025.06.02**